jpmorgan-payments/authentication/README.md

 We have split the code by programming language for ease of use.
 Each folder contains:

-- sample-authentication-code repository: This contains code scripts for generating digital signatures (also known as JWTs), gathering access tokens and generating certificates.
+- sample-authentication-code: This contains code scripts for generating digital signatures (also known as JWTs), gathering access tokens and generating certificates.
+- backend-example: This is a fully functioning server that can handle sending requests to our APIs.
+(Coming soon to all languages!)

 ### Generating test certificates